-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 124 TABLE 8: Public Education and Outreach on Stormwater Impacts - Part I.D.5.g 7.1 125 and outreach program as required in Part I.D.5.g.(i) and Part I.D.5.g.(ii) .
-This comprehensive stormwater program should educate the community, employees, businesses, and the general public of hazards associated with the illegal discharges and improper disposal of waste and about the impact that stormwater discharges on local waterways, as well as the steps that the public can take Part I.D.5.g.(i) - Through involvement in the MRGSQT and Bernalillo County, AMAFCA will continue to collaborate with the MS4 permittees to implement and improve upon the existing Public Education and Outreach program.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule TABLE 8: Public Education and Outreach on Stormwa 7.1 outreach program as required in Part I.D.5.g.(i) and Part I.D.5.g.(ii) .
+This comprehensive stormwater program should educate the community, employees, businesses, and the general public of hazards associated with the illegal discharges and improper disposal of waste and about the impact that stormwater discharges on local waterways, as well as the steps that the public can take to reduce pollutants in stormwater.
+Part I.D.5.g.(i) - Through involvement in the MRGSQT and Bernalillo County, AMAFCA will continue to collaborate with the MS4 permittees to implement and improve upon the existing Public Education and Outreach program.
 The MRGSQT has a consulting firm under contract to act as Stormwater Coordinator and assist the team in providing public education and outreach on stormwater impacts.
 Included in the Stormwater Coordinator scope is to provide an Outcomes Report to the team members to summarize the yearly outreach activities through different media and methods, target audiences, and estimate of people reached.
-In addition to the cooperative elements with MRGSQT, AMAFCA will continue to conduct education and outreach presentations to the community specific to AMAFCA facilities and water quality. in the MRGSQT.
-AMAFCA will continue to conduct education and outreach presentations to the community specific to AMAFCA facilities and water quality.
+In addition to the cooperative elements with MRGSQT, AMAFCA will continue to conduct education and outreach presentations to the community specific to AMAFCA facilities and water quality.
+MRGSQT. • AMAFCA will continue to conduct education and outreach presentations to the community specific to AMAFCA facilities and water quality.
 AMAFCA's efforts will be included in the MRGSQT Outcomes Report.
-This report is available upon request and AMAFCA plans to share this document on its website. effective date of MS4 Permit February 22, 2016 Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern Not Included in NOI 126 education program to distribute educational knowledge to the community or conduct equivalent outreach activities about the impacts of storm water discharges on water bodies and the steps that the public can take to reduce pollutants in storm water runoff.
-The permittee must: Part 1.D.5.g.(ii).(a).Define the goals and objectives of the Part I.D.5.g.(ii).(b) - The MRGSQT will continue to develop and utilize appropriate educational materials such as brochures, media campaigns, public presentations/events, giveaways, display booths/kiosks, signage at select locations, and postings on social media sites (Facebook) and websites.
-The types of materials utilized by the MRGSQT are summarized in the annual review, throughout the Permit term, and update, as necessary, the program matrix to define the Public Education and Outreach and Public Involvement and Participation objectives, priorities, and target audiences. • The MRGSQT will continue to develop and utilize appropriate educational materials such as brochures, media campaigns, public presentations/events. effective date of MS4 Permit February 22, 2016 Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation : Engineering Intern
+This report is available upon request. effective date of MS4 Permit Not Included in NOI 126 program to distribute educational knowledge to the community or conduct equivalent outreach activities about the impacts of storm water discharges on water bodies and the steps that the public can take to reduce pollutants in storm water runoff.
+The permittee must: Part 1.D.5.g.(ii).(a) , Define the goals and objectives of the program Part I.D.5.g.(ii).(b) - The MRGSQT will continue to develop and utilize appropriate educational materials such as brochures, media campaigns, public presentations/events, giveaways, display booths/kiosks, signage at select locations, and postings on social media sites (Facebook) and websites.
+The types of materials utilized by the MRGSQT are summarized in the annual Outcomes Report. throughout the Permit term, and update, as necessary, the program matrix to define the Public Education and Outreach and Public Involvement and Participation objectives, priorities, and target audiences.
+The MRGSQT will continue to develop and utilize appropriate educational materials such as brochures, media campaigns, public effective date of MS4 Permit Not Included in NOI 107 proper septic system maintenance, ensuring the proper use and Part I.D.5.g.(ii).(c) - The MRGSQT's program matrix and Public Education and Outreach programs include proper septic system maintenance, proper use and disposal of landscape and garden chemicals including fertilizers and pesticides, and properly disposing of household hazardous wastes. areas in their program matrix and reporting on these areas in their